English3000/crdwk/README.md

 So here's what we just did:

 As a reminder, the backend connects the frontend and your database.
-So when a request is made to sign up (as a brand new user), sign in, or sign out, `routes.rb` will point that request to either the UsersController or SessionsController.
+So when a request is made to sign up (as a brand new user), sign in, or sign out, `routes.rb` will point (**route**) that request to either the UsersController or SessionsController.

-A request consists of a path (e.g. `/api/users`), an action/method (e.g. `POST`), and sometimes a payload (e.g. a user's email & password).
+A request consists of a path (e.g. `/api/users`), an action/method (e.g. `POST`), and _sometimes_ a payload (e.g. a user's email & password).

 `/api/users` will be matched to the UsersController.
-Because the request's method is `POST`, the controller will then `create` a new user, saving it to the database and sending back some of the user's info--filtered down with a view _(or as a JavaScript object, which is a data structure that looks like_ `{key: 'value'}`_)_--to the frontend.
+Because the request's method is `POST`, the **controller** will then `create` a new user, saving it to the database and sending back some of the user's info--filtered down with a view _(or as a JavaScript object, which is a data structure that looks like_ `{key: 'value'}`_)_--to the frontend.

-Migrations create or modify tables in the database.
+**Migrations** create or modify tables in the database.
 They can include constraints, such as that all users' emails must be unique.

-Models also can have constraints, for example that a password must be at least 8 characters long.
+**Models** also can have constraints, for example that a password must be at least 8 characters long.

 If these constraints aren't met, the action to the database will fail.
 That's why you see some `if/else` logic for handling potential errors.

-Models can also have associations--methods that access data associated with a user, for example, from the database.
+Models can also have _associations_--methods that access data associated with a user, for example, from the database.

 Controllers can also have non-routing/non-database methods, such as checking whether there is currently a user signed in.

 ~ ~ ~

-On the frontend, we need a way to send requests to the backend and we also need a way to handle its responses.
+On the frontend, we need a way to send requests to the backend and we also need a way to handle the backend's responses (which consist of an HTML page or JSON data).
 That's where React and Redux come in.

 React allows you to code out your webpages entirely in JavaScript (with a special kind of XML).
-This means you can have your layout, styling, and interactive scripting (aka event handlers) all in the same file (in what's called a component).
+This means you can have your layout, styling, and interactive scripting (aka event handlers) all in the same file (in what's called a **component**).

 Let's say you have a component with a form, and when you click the button, the event handler sends a request to your backend.
 Well, firstly, how does it do this?

 Remember, a request has a path, a method, and sometimes a payload (aka data).
 And we need to send that request to our server...

+### API & Actions

+In **./frontend**, create an /**actions** folder and a /**utils** folder.

+`npm install -S axios`

+In **./utils**, create a file **api.js**

+>As you add more functionality to your app, you can break the contents of this file into multiple files, organized by backend controller.

+Copy & paste.
+Under `HOST`, replace the number with dots (`'###.###.#.###'`) with your IP address.

+In **./actions**, create a file **auth.js** (as in _authentication_).
+Copy & paste.

+**EXPLANATION**

+The API (which uses a middleware called Axios) is how we send a request to our backend.
+So far, we've defined 3 different requests: signing up a new user, signing in a returning user, and signing out the current user.

+With this API, we can now create and modify the datafields of a row or rows (entries) in a database table.

+But we also need to handle the backend's response.

+That's why we have actions.
+An action first makes an API call, then it handles the response.
+We've setup some of our actions to also handle errors.

+What's the stuff above the API calls?

-### Actions & API
+### Reducers & Containers